KATHIRAVANMCA23/Pac-man/README.md

 Link: https://kathiravanmca23.github.io/Pac-man/

-SIMULATION BALL MOVEMENT

-Description:
+PACMAN

-This HTML page displays a continuous bouncing red ball animation within a rectangular area, controlled by JavaScript using the setInterval function with a 500-millisecond interval.
+This HTML page features a Pac-Man animation moving horizontally within a container, controlled by JavaScript for direction, mouth animation, and boundary reversal, with a continuous animation loop triggered by setInterval every 100 milliseconds.

 How to run the code:

-Step 1: Save the HTML file with a .html extension.
+step1:Save the HTML file with .html extension.

-Step 2: Install the Live Server extension in Visual Studio Code, then click the "Go Live" button at the bottom right corner of the VSCode window to open a new browser window displaying the ball-moving animation.
+step2:Click the "Go Live" button.A new browser window will open, displaying Pacman animation.

-Future improvement:
+Future Improvemennt:

-consider adding user interaction features like mouse or keyboard control to change the ball's direction or speed, or adding obstacles or targets for the ball to interact with, creating a more engaging and interactive animation.
+consider adding obstacles or interactive elements within the container for Pac-Man to interact with, adding sound effects, or incorporating user controls for changing Pac-Man's direction and speed,enhancing the overall user experience.